4 Ways to Make the Most of Your SRS Account

-Assuming you do have an SRS bank account, did you know there are ways to make even more of those contributions?
+If you do have an SRS account, did you know there are ways to make even more out of those contributions?

 Adopt a long-term mindset

-Once you start contributing to your SRS bank account, you can't withdraw those funds before the statutory retirement age, 62, without paying a 5% penalty and any applicable taxes on the withdrawals.
-So, you should should treat your SRS bank account as though it’s completely locked up.
+Once you start contributing to your SRS account, you can't withdraw those funds before the statutory retirement age, 62, without paying a 5% penalty plus any applicable taxes on the withdrawals.
+So, you should should treat your SRS account as though it’s completely locked up.
 To ensure you won't need to tap into those funds, follow a simple rule to contribute to your SRS only if you have sufficient liquidity.
 What’s sufficient liquidity?
 You should have at least 9-12 months of living expenses between saving accounts and low-risk, liquid investments.
-To learn more about setting up an effective emergency fund, read here.

 Contribute the maximum amount

-Singaporeans and PRs can contribute to their SRS bank accounts up to $15,300 SGD per year, and foreigners can contribute up $35,700 SGD per year.
-These contributions are deducted from your tax bill each year.
-So, if you have enough savings in liquidity, contribute the maximum amount possible to your SRS bank account each tax year.
+Singaporeans and PRs can contribute to their SRS accounts up to $15,300 SGD per year, and foreigners can contribute up to $35,700 SGD per year.
+These contributions are deducted from each year's tax bill.
+So, if you have enough savings, contribute the maximum amount possible to your SRS account each tax year.
 This way, you can strike a balance of liquidity and tax reliefs.